1993 Arizona Wildcats football team: Illinois

 The Wildcats took a trip to Illinois to take on the Fighting Illini.
-The Desert Swarm would harass the Illini’s offense all day, and scored a pair of defensive touchdowns.
+The Desert Swarm would harass the Illini's offense all day, and scored a pair of defensive touchdowns.
 In the end, Arizona barely held on for the win.

 Stanford

 After trouncing USC in their last game, Arizona played host to Stanford.
-The Cardinal seemed to figure out the Desert Swarm and led 17–0 early before the Wildcats’ offense found a rhythm by scoring 24 unanswered points to take the lead.
+The Cardinal seemed to figure out the Desert Swarm and led 17–0 early before the Wildcats' offense found a rhythm by scoring 24 unanswered points to take the lead.
 In the fourth quarter, Stanford tied the game with a touchdown and later threatened for the lead, but the Swarm forced a turnover and the Wildcats responded on their final drive, and kicked a field goal on the final play to win it, surviving an upset scare by the Cardinal, and remain unbeaten.

 Washington State

 The Wildcats hosted Washington State in yet another home showdown.
 Arizona came into the game ranked seventh and the Cougars hoped to spoil the Wildcats’ perfect season.
-The game, however, would be dominated by both teams’ defenses, with the Desert Swarm performing more better than they did against Stanford.
+The game, however, would be dominated by both teams' defenses, with the Desert Swarm performing better than they did against Stanford.
 The teams traded field goals and Arizona held a slim 9–6 lead in the final seconds.
 The Cougars would miss a field goal as time expired that would have forced the game to end in a tie, and the Wildcats survived another scare and preserved their undefeated record.